JeongHyeongKim/NyamNyam_for_Seowon/README.md

 # NyamNyam for seo-won university
-This is chatbot-NyamNyam for chung-ju university made by JeongHyeongKim, dingco-dingco
+This is chatbot-NyamNyam for seo-won university made by JeongHyeongKim, dingco-dingco